 Rudrabhishek bring in peace, prosperity, and happiness in one’s life.
 It is a way to eliminate all the negative powers around you and brings in the required positive energy.
 Rudrabhishek is done by continuously pouring of water on shivling.
 It is also done using milk, honey, curd (yogurt), sugarcane juice, belpatra, black sesame seeds and ghee.
 Rudrabhishek is a very powerful way to get rid of your problems and fight those evil effects from various doshas in one’s horoscope.
 Each thing used in doing the Rudrabhishek has its own meaning and importance.
 Following are some ways to perform the Rudrabhishek.

 1. If anyone is worried about his children then to please Lord Shiv, Rudrabhishek is done with milk.

 2. Rudrabhishek done with honey is considered good for wealth.

 3. Sugarcane juice is used to perform the Rudrabhishek then it is considered good for Lakshmi.

 4. Person in trouble performs the Rudrabhishek with water.

-- To free from any of your enemies, Lord Shiv is pleased with Mustard oil abhishek.
+5. To free from any of your enemy, Lord Shiv is please with Mustard oil abhishek.

-- To attain moksha (salvation), Rudrabhishek performed with the holy water of river Ganga.
+7. To attain moksha (salvation), Rudrabhishek performed with the holy water of river Ganga is used.

-Generally, these abhisheks are done with milk on Mondays as it is the day of the moon.
-These are also performed on other days of the week to get more impact of abhishek and mantra with the different pouring ingredients like:
+Generally this abhisheks are done with milk on Mondays as it is the day of moon.
+These are also performed on other days of the week to get more impact of abhishek and mantra with the different pouring ingredients, like:

 1. On Monday it is performed with sugarcane juice for wealth.